dvreeze/yaidom4j/README.md

 On the other hand, if desired, an element query API implementation can be created for DOM implementations that do model XML InfoSet information items that yaidom4j itself is not interested in.

+## Evolving the library

+In a broad sense, yaidom4j is envisioned to remain pretty much what it is now.
+Yet there is still a lot to improve.
+See for example the TODOs below.

+TODO:
+* Stabilize API (and keep it small and simple)
+* Improve performance, but not at the expense of clarity and simplicity of the API
+* Add useful "scripts"
+* Add and improve documentation
+* Improve the process around maintaining and releasing the library; e.g.:
+  * Release notes
+  * Automatic dependency updates
+  * Code analysis and security checks
+  * etc.